A20-Mini

 Transmitter Status Window

 The Transmitter Status window displays detailed information of the active transmitter.
-The A20-Mini Status indicator, Battery /Power status indicator, and Bluetooth Signal Strength meter are described in detail in the Transmitter List section.
+The A20 transmitter Status indicator, Battery /Power status indicator, and Bluetooth Signal Strength meter are described in detail in the Transmitter List section.
 These indicators are also present in the Transmitter Status window.
 In addition, the Transmitter Status window shows the active power source and RF Transmission details.

 Power Source Details